SystemsApproach/tcpcc/tcp_ip.rst

-The 32-bit sequence number space is adequate at modest bandwidths, but given that OC-192 links are now common in the Internet backbone, and that most servers now come with 10Gig Ethernet (or 10 Gbps) interfaces, we aree now well-past the point where 32 bits is too small.
+The 32-bit sequence number space is adequate at modest bandwidths, but given that OC-192 links are now common in the Internet backbone, and that most servers now come with 10Gig Ethernet (or 10 Gbps) interfaces, we are now well-past the point where 32 bits is too small.
 A TCP extension doubles the size of the sequence number field to protect against the ``SequenceNum`` field wrapping.
 This extension plays a dual role in congestion control, so we postpone the details until